-The 27-year-old debuted for the Black Ferns in the 2015 Super Series in Canada and it didn’t take her long until she was the team’s starting tighthead prop.
+The versatile prop debuted for the Black Ferns in the 2015 Super Series in Canada and it didn’t take her long until she was the team’s starting tighthead prop.

 Her first-class career began in 2012, when, out of the Ponsonby club, she first played for the Auckland Storm.
 At the start of the 2017 Farah Palmer Cup season Itunu has amassed 31 games for the Storm and has scored 13 tries.

 Her ability to play on either side of the scrum is an asset in any squad situation.
-It was at loosehead that Itunu spent most of her time with the Storm last season, upon return from the Women’s Rugby World Cup.
+It is at loosehead that Itunu has spent most of her time with the Storm since returning from the 2017 Women’s Rugby World Cup.

 Itunu broadened her rugby horizons earlier in her career with club stints in England and Italy.

 2015 v Canada